Check out our David Duchovny photo gallery.

 2007 also saw Duchovny land the lead in the new series Californication.
 Though 2008 saw the release of the second X Files movie, The X Files: I Want to Believe, the big story in 2008 involved David checking into rehab for “sex addiction.”

 As time progresses, we'll have more info about David Duchovny here.
-You can also do a search of other references on our site.
 If you have any comments or suggestions about our coverage, please email us.